bpatel2002/CrisisVue/README.md

 Navigate to the server directory create venv by running ```python -m venv venv```
 Run ```source venv/Scripts/activate```
+Also make sure to be in the venv python interpreter by clicking your version in the bottom right corner and making sure the path is set to ```venv/Scripts/python```
 You should now be in venv, to install all dependencies, run ```pip install -r requirements.txt``` Make sure to update requirements.txt if intalling new dependencies by running ```pip freeze > requirements.txt```